Flight Delays or Cancellations Due To Bad Weather

 Which is a common first indicator of bad weather approaching?

 The most common early sign of approaching bad weather is the presence of dark, thick clouds.
-These clouds form when warm, moist air rises and condenses.They have the ability to obstruct the sunlight and create a gloomy appearance in the sky.
+These clouds form when warm, moist air rises and condenses.They can obstruct the sunlight and create a gloomy appearance in the sky.

 Other warning signs may include